kipkoechke/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

   - Completion of [this source code](https://github.com/alx-tools/0x01.py/blob/master/1-last_digit_py).

 * **2. I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game**

-  * [2-print_alphabet.py](./2-print_alphabet.py): Python program that prints the alphabet in lowercase, not followed by a new line.
+  - [2-print_alphabet.py](./2-print_alphabet.py): Python program that prints the alphabet in lowercase, not followed by a new line.
+  - Using only one `print` and one loop.
+  - Without storing characters in variables or importing modules.

+* **3. When I was having that alphabet soup, I never thought that it would pay off**

+  - [3-print_alphabt.py](./3-print_alphabt.py): Python program that prints the alphabet in lowercase, followed by a new line.
-  * Using only one `print` and one loop.
+  - Using only one `print` and one loop.
-  * Without storing characters in variables or importing modules.
+  - Without storing characters in variables or importing modules.
+  - Prints every letter except for `q` and `e`.

 <a href="../0x00-python-hello_world"><img src="https://www.svgrepo.com/show/94045/back.svg" alt="back" width="50px"></a>